Home > Invertebrates > Shells > Limpets > Sabia australis

 SOUTHERN HOOF SHELL

-Found attached to snails and sea urchin spines, usually several on one host.
-Spire curves backward, overhanging the posterior margin in adults, weak radiating ribs with concentric growth rings, interior brown.
-Attains 1/2 inch.
+These are found attached to snails and sea urchin spines, often several per host.
+The spire curves backward, overhanging the posterior margin in adults.
+It has weak radiating ribs with concentric growth rings and the interior is brown.
+Attains 0.5 inch, 12 mm.
 May feed upon feces of host snail or hermit crab.
 Acid burns a deep scar into the host shell then a basal plate is deposited.
 Sabia conica has strong ribs and the spire never extends beyond the shell margin.
 Seychelles to Japan, Tuvalu, and Hawaii.